giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 ## Usage

 - Make a BPMN diagram following the restrictions and premises below.
-For this purpose you can use [http://bpmn.io](https://www.bizagi.com/pt) or [Bizagi Modeler](https://www.bizagi.com/pt).
+For this purpose you can use [bpmn.io](http://bpmn.io) or [Bizagi Modeler](https://www.bizagi.com/pt).
 This project don't have a BPMN Modeler bundled.

-Download the BPMN file in a folder in your computer.
+- Download (or save) the BPMN file that you have created in a folder in your computer.

 - See some [Examples](https://github.com/giseldo/chatdepressao/tree/master/exemplos) if necessary.